Here’s something to be aware of every single time you search the internet for ANY kind of supplies list – even a potty training supplies list:

 Obviously, this is at the top of the list as the potty is sort of the star of the show here.

-If you are tight on space in your bathroom, you may opt for just a potty seat that sits on top of your toilet (like this), HOWEVER, I think there are a couple real advantages to a child sized potty during training.
+If you are tight on space in your bathroom, you may opt for just a potty chair or potty seat that sits on top of your toilet (like this); HOWEVER, I think there are a couple of real advantages to a child-sized potty during training.

-For the first few days of potty training, I left my kids pants-free, and encouraged them to go sit on the potty whenever they felt the need – and within a few days they were both racing off without my help.
-I think being able to get themselves onto the potty alone was beneficial for them.
+For the first few days of potty training, I left my kids pants-free and encouraged them to go sit on the potty whenever they felt the need – and within a few days, they were both racing off without my help.
+I think getting themselves onto the potty alone was beneficial for them.
 Toddlers often have that incredible sense of independence, and a child-sized potty can allow them to exercise that in a really positive way.

-Lastly, if things are moving a long more slowly than you’d like, it can be nice to keep the potty CLOSE to where ever you are.
+Lastly, if things are moving along more slowly than you’d like, it can be nice to keep the potty CLOSE to where ever you are.
 In the backyard, in the kitchen, take it along when you go out.
 (Yes, we did all these things. lol).
 Travel potties are great to have on hand for busy days.

-Note that you will NOT want to get a one piece potty, you will want one that has a removeable bowl (like this) to make for easier emptying and bleaching.
+Note that you will NOT want to get a one-piece potty; you will want one with a removable bowl (like this) to make for easier emptying and bleaching.

-We eventually did get a seat for on top of our toilet also, but I think starting with a small potty is ideal for most kids.
-When you move to an on-top-the-toilet seat, you will need a stool for your tiny people also.
+We eventually did get a seat to put on top of our toilet also, but I think starting with a small potty is ideal for most kids.
+When you move to an on-top-the-toilet seat, you will need a stool for your tiny people, also.

-Unless you want to do laundry DAILY, go for 15-20 pairs of underpants.
+Unless you want to do laundry DAILY, go for 15-20 pairs of big-kid underwear.
 (And you’ll still do laundry every 2 days for the first week, haha.)

-I’m not one of those women who likes to do a load of laundry every night (or ever week for that matter), so I want everyone in my house to have plenty of under wear anyway!
+I’m not one of those women who likes to do a load of laundry every night (or every week for that matter), so I want everyone in my house to have plenty of underwear anyway!

-I buy the cutest most “fun” underwear I can find, something I KNOW my kiddos will love – characters they’re really into etc. (My son got superhero and cookie monster, my daughter got princesses and castles.)
+I buy the cutest, most “fun” underwear I can find, something I KNOW my kiddos will love – something with their favorite characters or lots of different colors.
+(My son got a superhero and cookie monster, my daughter got princesses and castles.)

 We make a HUGE deal out of this grown-up underwear.
 Only big kids get to wear grown-up underwear!